MortalityReporting/RavenDocs/docs/source/userManual/mdiStandard.rst

 MDI IG specifies the lab reporting direction only and uses FHIR messaging for the data exchanges.

 Users can validate the Toxicology-to-MDI FHIR bundle messages and store the messages in Raven FHIR server.
-Toxicology case viewer and API operations are work-in-progress.